Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 And while Mark Armstrong of Mark Armstrong Illustration notes that “SEO is still important, Google is now a lot better at figuring out your content— what it’s about and whether it’s worthwhile, as opposed to being a generic puff piece.
 Google doesn’t need your “help” (keyword stuffing) anymore.”

-Return On Now’s Tommy Landry agrees with this—so much so, that “content without SEO in mind is “content for content’s sake” in my book.”
+Return On Now’s Tommy Landry starts off by saying: “content without SEO in mind is “content for content’s sake” in my book.”

 “Content marketing is part of an overall digital marketing campaign, and that campaign should also be built around owning specific niche topics and keywords.
 You want to be seen as one of the key resources in your chosen field, so you MUST know what you want to achieve in the end.”